 Note: Do not store the PCR amplification mix for a prolonged period.
 Add the mix to the wells of the reaction plate as soon as the mix is prepared.
-Add the swab extract as soon as possible to each well and follow immediately by thermal cycling.
+Add the punches as soon as possible to each well and follow immediately by thermal cycling.

 - 7. Pipet 2μl of swab extract for each sample into the appropriate well of the reaction plate or tube. - 8.
-For the positive amplification control, vortex the tube of 2800M Control DNA, and then dilute an aliquot to 5ng/μl.
-Add 2μl (10ng) to a reaction well containing 23μl of PCR amplification mix.
+For the positive amplification control, vortex the tube of 2800M Control DNA, then dilute to 2.5ng/μl.
+Add 2μl (5ng) to a reaction well containing 23μl of PCR amplification mix.